-You are entitled to dissent from the merger if you follow certain procedures and if the merger occurs.
+You are entitled to dissent from the merger if you vote against the merger and follow other procedures, and if the merger occurs.
 If you properly dissent, you will have the right to obtain payment of the fair value of your Mountain West Bank common stock in cash, as provided by Idaho law.

-If you fail to follow exactly the procedures specified under the applicable Idaho law, you will lose your right to dissent.
+If you fail to follow exactly the procedures specified under the applicable Idaho law in a timely manner, you will lose your right to dissent.
 If you wish to dissent, you should carefully read "THE MERGER - Dissenter's Rights of Appraisal" and the copy of the applicable Idaho statute, which is attached to this document as APPENDIX B.